Undergraduate Catalog

 James D. Proctor.
 Professor of environmental studies.
 PhD 1992, MA 1989, MS 1989 University of California at Berkeley.
 BA 1980 University of Oregon.

 G. Mitchell Reyes.
-Professor of rhetoric and media studies, chair of the Department of Rhetoric and Media Studies.
+Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.

 Elizabeth B. Safran.
 Associate professor of geological science, director of the Environmental Studies Program, coordinator of the Earth System Science Program.
 Geomorphology.
 PhD 1998 University of California at Santa Barbara.
 MSc 1993 University of Washington.
 BA 1989 Harvard University.